x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

 quick evacuation (under 4 minutes) and thus could not feasibly sustain a 0 casualty outcome given the current blueprint of the building.
+Based on the data I collected, UCF administrators in responsibility of PII should focus their attention on office area 2 and hall 1 (see screenshot below).

-The next step is to first get live data (in the form of a fire drill), and see if this data is accurate.
+The next step
+is to first get live data (in the form of a fire drill), and see if this data is accurate.
 If it is accurate,